Sailfish OS: Application programming interfaces

 Sailfish, Ubuntu and Plasma Active have been cooperating to share common APIs.
 When successful, this will make the platforms compatible on the API level.

 Sailfish Browser is the default web browser based on Gecko and using embedlite (also known as IPCLiteAPI), a lite-weight embedding API from Mozilla.
+Uses proprietary components.

 Software overview

 UI supported human languages

 Officially Jolla declares supporting the following 14 languages for the user interface:

 Danish, German, English (UK), Spanish, French, Italian, Norwegian, Polish, Portuguese, Finnish, Swedish, Russian, Chinese (mainland), and Chinese (Hong Kong).
 For each of them, the OS has a dedicated keyboard.
 There are a few more languages which are unofficially supported by community freelancers not under control by Jolla, hence more than 20 languages are supported in total.
 Additional languages can be installed by skilled users due to the Linux architecture.

 Public "Early access" for beta testers and developers

 After positive experiences with pushing early updates to a small group of opt-in users for Sailfish Update 9 and for the connectivity hotfix, Jolla has allowed all interested parties to try a new version of Sailfish OS about 1–2 weeks before official release, in a program called "Early access".
 It is expected to be useful for developers and technically minded users, and a step towards more community integration into the Sailfish release process, including improvement of quality by identifying critical issues which only show up in certain environments or device setups, before rolling the update out to the wider user audience.
 As an added bonus, it provides a window for developers to test their applications on new releases of Sailfish OS.

 In the long term it will help Jolla to establish a developer program with early release candidate access for registered developers, and to have more community involvement in platform development.
 The first detail Jolla is hoping to learn from this is how it can gather feedback from a large audience in a reasonable way.

 Basic details about the early access update: